 Families whose child is under the age of 21 and diagnosed with a pediatric cancer before age 18

 To be a leader in childhood cancer research and advocacy while providing financial and emotional support to families whose children are battling cancer.

 - Provides financial assistance for a variety of needs to pediatric cancer families while the child is undergoing treatment; social worker from treatment facility must apply on behalf of the family

 - Works with funeral homes to provide assistance towards memorial costs for children whose battle with cancer has ended

 Individuals in the US without the resources to obtain eyeglasses

 To provide eyeglasses to individuals in need

-- Provides a basic pair of single or lined bifocal eyeglasses to individuals with incomes at or below 200% of the Federal Poverty Level.
-Social workers or health advocates may apply on a person’s behalf.
-Individuals financially affected by the COVID-19 pandemic and without a professional to assist them may apply directly themselves.
+- Provides a basic pair of single or lined bifocal eyeglasses at no cost to individuals who meet the income guidelines.
+It is optimal for social service agencies/health advocates to apply on a client’s behalf or individuals may directly apply themselves.
 Call or see website for additional details.

 Residents of the United States with a diagnosis of AML